Imperial examination: Procedures

 Each candidate arrived at an examination compound with only a few amenities: a water pitcher, a chamber pot, bedding, food (prepared by the examinee), an inkstone, ink and brushes.
 Guards verified a student's identity and searched him for hidden texts such as cheat sheets.
 The facilities provided for the examinee consisted of an isolated room or cell with a makeshift bed, desk, and bench.
 Each examinee was assigned to a cell according to a pre-determined system numbered by the Heavenly Stems and Earthly Branches.
 Paper was provided by the examiners and stamped with an official seal.
 The examinees of the Ming and Qing periods could take up to three days and two nights writing "eight-legged essays"—literary compositions with eight distinct sections.
 Interruptions and outside communication were forbidden for the duration of the exam.
 If a candidate died, officials wrapped his body in a straw mat and tossed it over the high walls that ringed the compound.

 At the end of the examination, answer sheets were processed by the sealing office.
 The Ming-era The Book of Swindles (c.
 1617) contains an entire section of stories about "Corruption in Education", most of which involve swindlers exploiting exam-takers' desperate attempts to bribe the examiner.
 Exact quotes from the classics were required; misquoting even one character or writing it in the wrong form meant failure, so candidates went to great lengths to bring hidden copies of these texts with them, sometimes written on their underwear.
 The Minneapolis Institute of Arts holds an example of a Qing dynasty cheatsheet, a handkerchief with 10,000 characters of Confucian classics in microscopically small handwriting.

 To prevent cheating, the sealing office erased any information about the candidate found on the paper and assigned a number to each candidate's papers.
-Persons in the copy office then recopied the entire text three times so that the examiners would not be able to identify the author.
+People in the copy office then recopied the entire text three times so that the examiners would not be able to identify the author.
 The first review was carried out by an examining official, and the papers were then handed over to a secondary examining official and to an examiner, either the chief examiner or one of several vice examiners.
 Judgments by the first and second examining official were checked again by a determining official, who fixed the final grade.
 Working with the team of examiners were a legion of gate supervisors, registrars, sealers, copyists and specialist assessors of literature.